carlow78/wordle-challenge/README.md

 For this project, I did not create any wireframes, as the application is rather simple in layout and is mainly intended to be played on the desktop.

-My main goal was for the content to fit within the restricted size of the window and to have all the features down to the user input prompt to be visible when launching in the Code Institute's Heroku application environment.

 Example of requirements taken into account: